Changyi, Shandong: Etymology and name

 Changyi, from the Chinese characters 昌 for prosperous and 邑 for city, means literally the "Prosperous City".
 The site of ancient Ziyi (鄑邑 (Zīyì)) is located in Changyi.
-Changyi was called Duchang (都昌), as it was named Duchang County by the Qin Dynasty (221-206 BC).
-The area was renamed “Changyi” during the Northern Song Dynasty in 962 AD, and has retained its name since then.
+Changyi was called Duchang (都昌), as it was named Duchang County by the Qin dynasty (221–206 BC).
+The area was renamed “Changyi” during the Northern Song dynasty in 962 AD, and has retained its name since then.

 History

 Early history

 Changyi is over 2200 years old.
 In the Spring and Autumn and Warring States periods, the city served as the manor of Yanzi (晏子) and Sun Bin (孙膑).

 People's Republic

 In 1988, Changyi was designated a “coastal open city” by the Central Government of China, and in 1994 it was established as a county-level city to replace the old Changyi County.

 Geography

-Changyi is located in the northwest corner of the Shandong Peninsula and in the southern Bohai Laizhou Bay area, with geographical coordinates of latitude 36 ° 25'-37 ° 08 ', longitude 119 ° 13'-119 ° 37'.
+Changyi is located in the northwest corner of the Shandong Peninsula and in the southern Bohai's Laizhou Bay area, with geographical coordinates of latitude 36 ° 25'-37 ° 08 ', longitude 119 ° 13'-119 ° 37'.
 Situated on southern Laizhou Bay area of the Bohai Sea, it neighbors Yantai, Laizhou, Qingdao, and Pingdu to its east, and Weifang City to its west.
 It belongs to the Qingdao One-hour Economic Zone” and “Weifang Half-hour Economic Zone.”
 It has Shandong's largest reservoir, the Xiashan Reservoir (峡山水库).
 The city has a total area of 1627.5 km2.